 The vibrant Bandhani prints are popular worldwide.
 You can pick among Bandhani suits, saris, turbans and other apparels.
 This tie and dye art is done on different fabrics like cotton and silk.
 The art of Bandhana is a highly skilled process.
 The technique involves dyeing a fabric which is tied tightly with a thread at several points, thus producing a variety of patterns like Chandrakala, Bavan Baug, Shikari depending on the manner in which the cloth is tied.

 Puppet shows from Rajasthan are everyone’s favorite.
-These puppets are not just used for shows but also decorative purposes.
+Apart from the puppet shows these puppets are also used for decorative purposes.
 The Bhatt community of Jaipur and Jodhpur are known for making puppets.
 Jaipur is one of the main centers of Kathputhli and is known for making distinctive Rajasthani Kathputlis.
 These puppets have a wooden head with an enormous nose and large eyes.
 The kathputhlis are covered with long pleated colorful skirts and are tied to a string for movement.